Magtelt/audio-annotation-qa/README.md

 ## Why this matters

 In large-scale annotation projects, contributors often adapt to the evaluation system rather than to the real-world task.
 Over time, this can create datasets that are easier to review but less representative of natural user behaviour.

-The paper analyses the structural mechanisms behind this process and proposes practical remediation strategies for:
+The document analyses the structural mechanisms behind this process and proposes practical remediation strategies for:

 - guideline authors
 - QA leads